 The Rogue is a fisherman’s paradise.
 There are four species of trout that live in the Rogue, though only steelhead is commonly seen on our trips.
 Two species of salmon also make their way up the Rogue to spawn in their place of birth.
 Chinook salmon can be seen fighting the rapids in the spring and again in the fall.
 The Coho, also known as the silver salmon, makes a fall run only.
 Generally, water temperatures are too warm for fishing in June, July, and August.
 The most abundant seasonal period on the Rogue is from September through mid-November, which offers some of the West’s best fly-fishing.

 You’ll need to bring your own gear; please bring your rod protected in a hard case.
-You will need a Steelhead and Salmon permit as well as a general Oregon fishing license.
-You may purchase a 3-day pass (harvest tags are included with daily/multiday licenses) at $54.50.
-This pass can be purchased upon arrival at Morrison’s Lodge.
+You will need a Steelhead and Salmon permit as well as a general, Oregon fishing license.
+You may purchase a 3-day pass (harvest tags are included with daily/multiday licenses) for $54.50.
 Non-residents of Oregon may buy a short-term fishing license by calling (800) 720-6339.
 You can also purchase one here.
+Only a 1-day pass is available for purchase at Galice Resort.
 Call the Department of Fish and Wildlife at (503) 947-6001 for up-to-date, recorded information about fishing and regulation changes, or go online to www.dfw.state.or.us.

 The Portable Toilet

 While the idea of a river trip is appealing to most people, many are inhibited or reluctant because of modesty or uncertainty regarding personal hygiene.
 To minimize our environmental impact, we carry out all solid human waste.
 Each day at camp, we set up a portable toilet system in a discrete location away from the tent sites.
 It is essentially a toilet without plumbing, and it’s available each afternoon from the time you pull into camp until you leave camp the next day.
 Toilet paper and a convenient hand-washing station are provided.